 However, when we look back beyond 1961, there is a big gap in the rainfall data we have available.
 The problem is that hand-written paper records haven’t yet been transferred into a form that climate scientists can use.
 This makes it difficult to find out why some years, like the summer of 1921, are very dry, and other times, like the autumn of 1903, are very wet.

 Looking back in time

 Looking back in time is often the fastest way to collect new weather observations, and it’s not the first time that climate scientists have called on the public to help in this way.
 The more data we have, the more precise we can be when mapping out changes in our weather.

 By understanding better the wet, dry and normal periods in our history, scientists can work with water companies to figure out future conditions and plan for every eventuality, such as long droughts.

 By taking part you can help us answer important questions about the British weather!
-Let us know if you get involved online by using #rainfallrescue and become part of the research team, led by Prof. Ed Hawkins at the National Centre for Atmospheric Science and the University of Reading.
+Let us know if you get involved online by using #RainfallRescue and become part of the research team, led by Professor Ed Hawkins from the National Centre for Atmospheric Science and the University of Reading.